jfriemel/Advent-of-Code/README.md

 To be able to run my code, you first need to insert your input files in the `src/main/resources` directory with file names `inputDD.txt` where `DD` is the day of the month (e.g. `input04.txt` for day 4).
 Then you can run the program with two arguments.
 The first argument is the day for which you want to see the solution to your input.
 The second parameter is the part of the puzzle that you want to see solved (each day's puzzle is split into two parts).
 If you want to see both solutions, just put a `0` as the second argument.

 ## Running 2020 Solutions
-For my 2020 setup, each part of each day needs to be run individually.
+I did not create a wrapper project for my 2020 setup.
+Each part of each day needs to be run individually.
 Many of my solutions use the `Data.List.Split` package.
 If you are using cabal, you can install this package by executing `cabal install split`.

 Each day's solution reads the input file from the path given as the program's first parameter and solves the day's puzzle for that input file.
 For example, to see the solution for part 2 of day 7, save your puzzle input for day 7 to a file (say `input_07.txt`), compile `day_07_p2.hs` and then run `.\day_07_p2 input_07.txt`.